 In addition to Mr. Nelson’s experience in the area of public finance, he has demonstrated a strong commitment to public service through both his professional career and his personal life.
 He is knowledgeable, personable, dedicated and committed—and these attributes would enhance and guide the board through the years ahead.

 Mr. Bob Newell | Board Member, 2015

 Mr. Newell served on the board of Trustees of Peace College from 2002 until April 2009, where he chaired the Development Campaign and served on the Presidential Search Committee.
-Bob Newell is immediate past Chairman of IFB Solutions, a Winston Salem based nonprofit that is the largest employer of blind and visually impaired workers in the U.S. Mr. Newell is currently serving as Chair of the Investment Committee of the Episcopal Diocese of North Carolina, managing the Diocesan funds under the direction of the Bishop and Trustees of the Church.
+Bob Newell is the immediate past Chairman of IFB Solutions, a Winston-Salem-based nonprofit that is the largest employer of blind and visually impaired workers in the U.S. Mr. Newell is currently serving as Chair of the Investment Committee of the Episcopal Diocese of North Carolina, managing the Diocesan funds under the direction of the Bishop and Trustees of the Church.

 Mr. Newell received his B.A. in Business Management and Economics from NC State University in 1981.
 Bob Newell completed the Executives Institute of the Kenan Flagler Business School at UNC-Chapel Hill in 1988.

 Mrs. Nan G. Strader | Board Member, 2016